hieunt265/BT2/README.md

-# Project 2 - *YELP*
+# Project 2 - *Yelp*

-**YELP** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).
+**Yelp** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **10** hours spent in total
+Time spent: **X** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [x] Search results page
 - [x] Table rows should be dynamic height according to the content height.
 - [x] Custom cells should have the proper Auto Layout constraints.
 - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [x] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.
 - [x] The filters you should actually have are: category, sort (best match, distance, highest rated), distance, deals (on/off).
 - [x] The filters table should be organized into sections as in the mock.
 - [x] You can use the default UISwitch for on/off states.
 - [x] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
 - [x] Display some of the available Yelp categories (choose any 3-4 that you want).

 The following **optional** features are implemented:

-- [ ] Search results page
+- [x] Search results page
 - [x] Infinite scroll for restaurant results.
 - [ ] Implement map view of restaurant results.
-- [ ] Filter page
+- [x] Filter page
-   - [ ] Implement a custom switch instead of the default UISwitch.
+- [x] Implement a custom switch instead of the default UISwitch.
-   - [x] Distance filter should expand as in the real Yelp app
+- [ ] Distance filter should expand as in the real Yelp app
 - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is [here](http://www.yelp.com/developers/documentation/category_list).
 - [ ] Implement the restaurant detail page.

 The following **additional** features are implemented: